pjambet/pjambet.github.com/_posts/2013-08-28-emojis-and-mysql.md

 `python manage.py sqall djcelery`

-Which should give you and output similar to :
+Which should give you an output similar to :

     BEGIN;
     CREATE TABLE `celery_taskmeta` (